rock-core/tools-roby/README.txt

 == Installing the easy way

 Roby is available on RubyForge as a gem.
-After having installed the C++ dependencies (boost/graph and utilmm), you can simply install it with
+After having installed the C++ dependencies (boost with boost/graph), you can simply install it with

   gem install roby